pdwaggoner/programming/README.md

 # programming

 `programming` is very much a work-in-progress repo for a bunch of basic tasks in several useful languages.
-Useful meaning, useful to me.
+"Useful" == useful to me, *not* in the normative sense.

 Languages include: